reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 ---
 title: "Handling Timezones in a Spring Boot Application"
 categories: ["Spring"]
-date: 2022-08-30 00:00:00 +1100
+date: 2022-09-26 00:00:00 +1100
-modified: 2022-08-30 00:00:00 +1100
+modified: 2022-09-26 00:00:00 +1100
 authors: ["ranjani"]
-description: "Handling timezones in a Spring Boot Application"
+description: "Handling time zones in a Spring Boot Application"
 image: images/stock/0111-clock-1200x628-branded.jpg
 url: spring-timezones
 ---

-It is common to encounter applications that run on different timezones.
+It is common to encounter applications that run in different time zones.
 Handling date and time operations consistently across multiple layers of an application can be tricky.

-In this article, we will try to understand the options available in Java and apply them in the context of a Spring application to effectively handle timezones.
+In this article, we will try to understand the options available in Java and apply them in the context of a Spring application to effectively handle time zones.

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/timezones" %}}

-## Understanding GMT, UTC and DST
+## Understanding GMT, UTC, and DST

-- **Greenwich Mean Time (GMT)** is a timezone used in some parts of the world, mainly Europe and Africa.
-It was recommended as the prime meridian of the world in 1884 and eventually became the basis for global system of timezones.
+- **Greenwich Mean Time (GMT)** is a time zone used in some parts of the world, mainly Europe and Africa.
+It was recommended as the prime meridian of the world in 1884 and eventually became the basis for a global system of time zones.
   However, the United Nations officially adopted UTC as a standard in 1972 since it was more accurate than GMT for setting clocks.
-- **Universal Coordinated Time (UTC)** is not a timezone.
-It is a universally preferred standard that can be used to display timezones.
+- **Universal Coordinated Time (UTC)** is not a time zone.
+It is a universally preferred standard that can be used to display time zones.
-- **Daylight Savings Time (DST)** is the practice of setting clocks forward by one hour in the summer months and back again in the fall, to make better use of natural daylight. **Neither GMT or UTC get affected by DST**.
-To account for DST changes, countries or states usually switch to another timezone.
-For instance in Australian summer, the states that observe DST will move from Australian Eastern Standard Time (AEST) to Australian Eastern Daylight Time (AEDT).
+- **Daylight Savings Time (DST)** is the practice of setting clocks forward by one hour in the summer months and back again in the fall, to make better use of natural daylight. **Neither GMT nor UTC are affected by DST**.
+To account for DST changes, countries or states usually switch to another time zone.
+For instance, in Australian summer, the states that observe DST will move from Australian Eastern Standard Time (AEST) to Australian Eastern Daylight Time (AEDT).

-Operations around dates, time and timezones can be confusing and prone to errors.
-To understand some problems around dates refer to this [article.](https://yourcalendricalfallacyis.com/) We will deep-dive into various aspects of handling timezones in the further sections.
+Operations around dates, times, and time zones can be confusing and prone to errors.
+To understand some problems around dates refer to this [article.](https://yourcalendricalfallacyis.com/) We will deep-dive into various aspects of handling time zones in the further sections.

 ## Drawbacks of Legacy `java.util` Date Classes